Glycemic Index of Pear - fresh fruit

 What is the glycemic index of Pear - fresh fruit?

-Pear - fresh fruit has a glycemic index (GI) of 30, which is classified as low GI.
-As a low GI food, Pear - fresh fruit provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Pear - fresh fruit has a glycemic index of 30, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Pear - fresh fruit?